ngtrng/notes-manager/README.md

 ## Introduction

 Welcome to the Notes Management - Powered by **GitHub** !
 This simple yet powerful script allows you to seamlessly add notes to your `README.md` file and automatically commit and push those changes to your GitHub repository.
-Say goodbye to manual note-taking and version control hassles! _Jump to your notes list by clicking **[here](#notes)**._
+Say goodbye to manual note-taking and version control hassles!\n\n*Jump to your notes list by clicking **[here](#notes)**.*

 ## How to Use